zilishen/documentation/content/nginx/admin-guide/monitoring/diagnostic-package.md

 -pi | --profile_interval Profiling interval in seconds.
 Default: '15'
 ```

-Supported Operating Systems:
+<b>Supported Operating Systems</b>:

 The script should run on most operating systems supported by NGINX [https://docs.nginx.com/nginx/technical-specs/].
-It has been currently tested on the following operating systems.
+It has been currently tested on the following operating systems:

 - CentOS 7
 - Ubuntu 20.04